 - Buying or selling of goods

-When to deduct TDS under section 194H?
+When to deduct TDS on Commission or Brokerage?

-Who is exempt from deduction of TDS u/s 194H?
+Exemptions from deduction of TDS u/s 194H?

-Section 194H shall not apply in the following cases :
+TDS deduction under section 194H shall not apply in the following cases :

 - No deduction of TDS on any commission or brokerage payable by the BSNL or MTNL to their public call office franchisees.